Last updated: May 29, 2023

 Legal claims for drug testing

-Even though Kentucky law allows employer to drug test, employees and applicants may have legal claims based on how the test was conducted, who was tested, or how the results were used.
+Even though Kentucky law allows employers to drug test, employees and applicants may have legal claims based on how the test was conducted, who was tested, or how the results were used.
 Here are some examples:

 - Disability discrimination – An applicant or employee who is taking medication for a disability is protected by the Americans with Disabilities Act (ADA).
 Some prescribed medications turn up on drug tests, and some drugs that would otherwise be illegal (such as opiates) are legitimately prescribed for certain conditions.
 If an applicant is turned down because of a positive drug test, and the applicant’s medication was legally prescribed for a disability, the company could be liable (unless the drug is medical marijuana).